mateusoliveiradev1/Liiiraa-booster/README.en.md

 - **restore-point.ps1** — creates a system restore point (via *Create Restore Point* on the dashboard).
 - Game scripts avoid duplicate entries by checking configuration files before writing.

+## Debloat Modes

+The `debloat.ps1` script now supports **Full** and **Lite** modes with an expanded list of removable apps (Zune, News, Solitaire, YourPhone, GetHelp and additional Xbox, People and Skype packages).
+It also disables the optional **XPS Viewer** feature by default.
+Removing built-in apps can break some Windows features.
+Run with `-Restore` to reinstall any removed packages if you encounter issues.

+## New Optimization Tweaks

+`optimize.ps1` includes TCP latency tweaks (`TCPAckFrequency` and `TcpDelAckTicks`) and both CPU scripts turn off Windows Power Throttling for better boost behavior.